 How can I manage hyperactivity and sensory issues of children in the classroom?

 Lots of movement breaks!
 Go Noodle is a great resource – there are 100’s of custom-created videos to get kids running, jumping, dancing, stretching, and practicing moments of mindfulness.

 Here are some occupational therapy ideas to improve attention and concentration from Hounslow & Richmond NHS Community Healthcare.

 What about girls and ADHD in the classroom?

 Girls are underdiagnosed with ADHD due to the fact that they may mask many symptoms and some have inattentive traits which are more easily missed.
-Read this interesting article for more information – ADHD signs in girls and we recommend Jo Steer’s book on ‘Understanding ADHD in Girls and Women’.
+We recommend Jo Steer’s book on ‘Understanding ADHD in Girls and Women’ for more insights.
 We hosted a book launch event where Jo led a panel discussion, which was very insightful.